Deprecated: Function create_function() is deprecated in /home/mygurpsc/public_html/pmwiki.php on line 512

 Aberrant Mechanoid†: A tiny organism with powerful psionics fused with a powerful machine body.
 They've rebelled against their brethren who want to destroy all humanoid life, and are now hunted by them and feared by the general public.
 (The Cyberworks Collection — Savaged, pp. 5-9)

-• Note: This is a variant of the Intelligent Construct (below) with a few special build rules.
+• Notes: This is a variant of the Intelligent Construct (below) with a few special build rules.
+From most to least common, they are tunnel crawler, brute, exterminator, seeker pod, runner, wasp, and brain.
+Be sure to see the errata as well.

 • AbM Brain: A brilliant master psychic and scientist with powerful tracks.